-Everymind promotes mental health and works to prevent mental illness.
+Everymind promotes mental health and works to prevent mental ill-health.
 We don't provide clinical services for people in crisis.

 Get help now